dilanx/paper.nu/SALAD.md

 - **Multiple schedules**

   If you're like me, you've probably created multiple version's of a schedule for an upcoming quarter by stuffing all of the different courses on one screen and then hoping that you'll remember which belongs with which.
 Fret no more, because thanks to Plan Northwestern's **URL data storage system**, schedule data will be saved in the URL, making your schedule savable and sharable.
 You can send the link to a friend so they can view a copy of your schedule, or swap it out with another link to view another schedule of yours.

 - **Sync across your devices**

   With Plan Northwestern v1.2.0, you'll be able to create an account (just by linking an existing Google account) and save up to 5 plans.
 Using this same system, you'll be able to save up to a certain amount of schedules on the same account.
 Idk how many yet but maybe like 10?
 Is that too many?
 Or too little?
 Idk you tell me.

 - **Powerful search**

   Plan Northwestern will bring its powerful search functionality to the course schedule.
 You'll be able to utilize search shortcuts to easily find the courses you're looking for.
 For example, typing 'cs 111' will bring up 'COMP_SCI 111-0', and typing 'ea 2' will bring up both 'GEN_ENG 205-2' and 'GEN_ENG 206-2'.
 There are a bunch more shortcuts, and adding new ones is as easy as [creating an issue](https://github.com/dilanx/plan-northwestern/issues) to let me know of your suggestions.
 The search functionality will be continuously improved on as time goes on.
+I'll be adding the ability to search by distro or by dependents (classes that have the searched class as a prereq), just to name a few.

 - **Custom course blocks**

-  You'll be able to add custom course cards with a custom description, day, and time to your schedule.
+  You'll be able to add custom course cards with a custom description, day, and time to your schedule (probably).

+- **Better calendar exports**

+  Export your quarter course schedule from here to your favorite calendar app like Apple Calendar, Google Calendar, and Microsoft Outlook.

+- **More course data**

+  Thanks to Plan Northwestern's partnership with the Office of the Registrar, I'll be able to add any data that salad.nu is missing (like some missing courses and discussion sections).

+- **Intuitive user interface**

+  One of the nice things about salad.nu is that it's very easy to use.
+There are no plans to take that away.
+Rather, it'll be even easier to use.
+With more detailed data available for each course, you'll be able to see which sections you must add to your schedule in conjunction with a specific course (like required discussion sections and labs), just like in CAESAR.
+With just a few clicks on a single site, you'll have everything ready.
+No need to reference a bunch of different sites to see which courses require which prereqs or additional sections.

 - **Seamless integration**

   Drag courses from your plan to your schedule, and vice versa.

+_All features listed above are tentative and may not be implemented exactly as described here._

+## Plan Northwestern and salad.nu are so easy to use right now.
+Will all of this new stuff make it too complex?

+Not at all.
+A lot of the heavy work will be done for you in the background automatically.
+Your browser will still remember and load your most recent plan and schedule, and you won't even need an account.
+If you choose to make an account to save your stuff and access across devices, all you'd have to do is click the "log in" button and sign in with your existing Google account.
+All of your saved data will appear before your eyes, ready to use right away.
+You'll just need to use the sites as you normally would.
+New features that enhance the experience will only be where it's convenient and easy to use.

 ## I have a good idea for a feature!

 Yay!
 Please let me know by [creating an issue](https://github.com/dilanx/plan-northwestern/issues).
 I love implementing suggestions (as long as they're good).